Synology DiskStation DS220+ vs. DS920+

 Synology has a diverse array of NAS enclosures available at all price points.
-Its Plus series is aimed squarely at enthusiast users, with models in this range delivering powerful hardware and a vast selection of software features.
-Synology's 2020 portfolio is particularly interesting, so let's take a look at what the DS220+ and DS920+ have to offer, and which NAS you should pick up.
+The Plus series is aimed squarely at enthusiast users, with models in this range delivering powerful hardware and a vast selection of software features.
+Synology's current NAS portfolio is particularly interesting, so let's look at what the DS220+ and DS920+ have to offer and which NAS you should pick up.

 DiskStation DS220+ vs DiskStation DS920+: Two variations of the same theme

-The DiskStation DS220+ offers exciting hardware upgrades, making it a great choice if you are looking to buy a NAS enclosure in 2020.
+The DiskStation DS220+ offers exciting hardware upgrades, making it a great choice if you are looking to buy a NAS enclosure right now.
 You get two drive bays that hold up to 32TB of storage, two Gigabit Ethernet ports with link aggregation, and two USB 3.0 ports.

 The DiskStation DS920+, meanwhile, offers beefier hardware and two additional drive bays, making it the best NAS for Plex.
 The NAS shares the same design as the DS220+ and offers dual Gigabit Ethernet ports along with two USB 3.0 ports, but you get the ability to add up to 64TB of storage.